 During his free time, Mr. Belew enjoys spending time playing video games, watching new shows/films, Magic the Gathering, Dungeons & Dragons, and largely enjoys nerd culture.
 He loves honesty, positivity, cheese, and the arts.

-Mr. Smith is entering his 4th year of teaching and his 3rd year with Corsicana ISD.
-He instructs the Symphonic Band, Beginner Trumpet, Horn, Euphonium, Tuba and After School Jazz Band.
-He also assist with Honor Band, Beginner Clarinet, Saxophone classes as well as the marching band.
+Mr. Smith is entering his 5th year of teaching and his 4th year with Corsicana ISD.
+He instructs the Symphonic Band, Concert Band, Beginner High Brass and After School Jazz Band.
+He also assist with Honor Band, Beginner Clarinet, Saxophone and Flute classes as well as the marching band.

 Along with these organizations Mr. Smith Created a music program through the Oak Gardens Church within the inner-city Dallas area where the primary objective was to bring instrumental music to underprivileged youth.
-Upon graduation, Mr. Smith was the Assistant Choir Director for Marshall Junior High School in Marshall, Texas, where his duties included teaching the beginner 6th-grade classes, and the non-varsity groups.
+Upon graduation, Mr. Smith was the Assistant Choir Director for Marshall Junior High School in Marshall, Texas.
 During the spring semester, he was tasked with being the Head Choir Director, leading all six groups in various competitions scoring superior ratings on stage and excellent scores in the sight-reading portion.
 Mr. Smith holds professional affiliations with TMEA, TBA, and YBDT.
 Mr. Smith is also a life-long member of Phi Mu Alpha Sinfonia (Gamma Theta Chapter).

 During his free time, Mr. Smith enjoys playing piano for his church in Dallas, playing video games with friends, watching sports [Ranger, Mavericks, and Cowboys] and enjoys building computers.
 Mr. Smith is also a composer that writes music for bands, orchestras, and choirs.
-Some of his published works consist of From Fields to Glory (2020) and David's Last Stand (2023).
+Some of his published works consist of From David's Last Stand (2023) and Chantico (2024).

 2025 Marching Field Techs